Quick answer

 A thematic map, or statistical map, is a type of map visualization designed to illustrate a particular dataset or attribute.
 As per the formal thematic map definition geography provides, thematic maps solely depict the distributions, densities, and patterns of a chosen theme or variable across a geographic area.

-Unlike general reference maps showing physical landscape features or political boundaries, thematic maps filter out those locating details.
+When it comes to thematic maps vs. reference maps, reference maps show physical landscape features or political boundaries, whereas thematic maps filter out those locating details.
 Instead, they use color, shading, symbols, and proportional symbols like scaled circles to highlight the spatial footprint of user-selected information.

 Common thematic mapping attributes include: